AMR SVG Icons location

 WARNINGS AND PRECAUTIONS

-Symptomatic hypophosphatemia requiring clinical intervention has been reported in patients at risk of low serum phosphate in the post-marketing setting.
+Symptomatic hypophosphatemia with serious outcomes including osteomalacia and fractures requiring clinical intervention has been reported in patients treated with Injectafer in the post-marketing setting.
 These cases have occurred mostly after repeated exposure to Injectafer in patients with no reported history of renal impairment.
-Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with malabsorption of fat-soluble vitamins or phosphate, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency, and malnutrition.
+However, symptomatic hypophosphatemia has been reported after one dose.
+Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with malabsorption of fat-soluble vitamins or phosphate, inflammatory bowel disease, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency, malnutrition, and hereditary hemorrhagic telangiectasia (HHT or Osler-Weber-Rendu syndrome).
 In most cases, hypophosphatemia resolved within three months.

 Serious hypersensitivity reactions, including anaphylactic-type reactions, some of which have been life-threatening and fatal, have been reported in patients receiving Injectafer.
 Patients may present with shock, clinically significant hypotension, loss of consciousness, and/or collapse.
 Monitor patients for signs and symptoms of hypersensitivity during and after Injectafer administration for at least 30 minutes and until clinically stable following completion of the infusion.
 Only administer Injectafer when personnel and therapies are immediately available for the treatment of serious hypersensitivity reactions.
 In clinical trials, serious anaphylactic/anaphylactoid reactions were reported in 0.1% (2/1775) of subjects receiving Injectafer.
 Other serious or severe adverse reactions potentially associated with hypersensitivity which included, but were not limited to, pruritus, rash, urticaria, wheezing, or hypotension were reported in 1.5% (26/1775) of these subjects.